cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

   (see :ref:`kubeproxy-free` note), then the Cilium agent will bail out on start-up with an error message.

-- ``kubeProxyReplacement=partial``: This option is intended for a hybrid setup, that is, kube-proxy is running in the Kubernetes cluster where Cilium partially replaces and optimizes kube-proxy functionality.
-The ``partial`` option requires the user to manually specify which components for the eBPF kube-proxy replacement should be used.
+- ``kubeProxyReplacement=false``: This option is used to disable any Kubernetes service handling by fully relying on kube-proxy instead, except for ClusterIP services accessed from pods (pre-v1.6 behavior), or for a hybrid setup.
+That is, kube-proxy is running in the Kubernetes cluster where Cilium partially replaces and optimizes kube-proxy functionality.
+The ``false`` option requires the user to manually specify which components for the eBPF kube-proxy replacement should be used.
-  Similarly to ``strict`` mode, the Cilium agent will bail out on start-up with an error message if the underlying kernel requirements are not met.
+  Similarly to ``true`` mode, the Cilium agent will bail out on start-up with an error message if the underlying kernel requirements are not met when components are manually enabled.
 For fine-grained configuration, ``socketLB.enabled``, ``nodePort.enabled``, ``externalIPs.enabled`` and ``hostPort.enabled`` can be set to ``true``.
 By default all four options are set to ``false``.